rauschma/markcheck/doc/manual/reference.md

 Phases of visitation:

 * Checks: `sameAsId`, `containedInFile`
-* Writing to disk via `writeInner`, `writeOuter`
+* Writing to disk via `writeLocal`, `writeAll`
   * Skips running.
-Use `internal` to change the snippet’s default filename and run it.
+Use `runFileName` to change the snippet’s default filename and run it.
 * Running:
-  * Writing to disk (current snippet and external snippets it references)
+  * Writing to disk:
+    * External snippets whose IDs are mentioned by `external`.
+    * Current snippet
-    * Override main filename via `internal="file-name"`
+      * Override its default filename via `runFileName="file-name"`
   * Running shell commands

 Running: